-Measles Virus Strain Enders' Attenuated Edmonston Live antigen, Mumps Virus Strain B Level Jeryl Lynn Live antigen, Rubella Virus Strain Wistar RA 27/3 Live antigen, Varicella-Zoster Virus Strain OKA/MERCK Live antigen Solution for injection
+Measles Virus Strain Enders' Attenuated Edmonston Live antigen, Mumps Virus Strain B Level Jeryl Lynn Live antigen, Rubella Virus Strain Wistar RA 27/3 Live antigen, Varicella-Zoster Virus Strain OKA/MERCK Live antigen Suspension for injection

 What is this medicine?